Research Study

 Psychological CTA Triggers

-My discoveries about the subtle psychological principles that drive effective calls-to-action and influence real-world user decisions.
+Psychological principles that drive effective calls-to-action and influence real-world user decisions.

-1My CTA Revelation
+1My CTA Finding

-The most powerful CTAs don't just ask for action—they align with the user's internal decision-making framework and reduce psychological friction.
+The most powerful CTAs don't just ask for action, they align with the user's internal decision-making framework and reduce psychological friction.

 2The Decision Trigger Model